-Download a list of your clients and place this into a spreadsheet (we’ll be sorting and re-sorting it).
-You can download a template you can use for this.
+Download a list of your clients and place it into a spreadsheet that you can sort and re-sort.
+You can download this template to help.

-If you’re not using our template, add some additional columns to your client list so you can identify the industry, size, location, and growth trajectory of each client.
+If you’re not using that template, add some additional columns to your client list so you can identify each client's:

-Add another column to identify your favorite vs. least favorite clients, working relationship (one for good points and one for bad points), and a notes column.
+Your working relationship (one for good points and one for bad points)

-Complete these columns for your clients, and feel free to get help from your staff.
+Complete these columns for each of your clients, and feel free to get help from your staff.
 You might even ask them to complete the details for the clients they work with.

 Here are some of the most common ways you can segment your clients:

-Industry: Hospitality, dentists, lawyers, construction, eCommerce, warehouse management, healthcare, manufacturers etc. Which industry do each of your clients belong to?
+Industry: Hospitality, dentists, lawyers, construction, eCommerce, warehouse management, healthcare, manufacturers, etc.

 Business size or complexity: Small businesses, medium-sized, or larger?
 A startup, or well-established organization.
 How many staff?